 Paul Sullivan chats to musicians To Rococo Rot about punk, electronica and growing up in East Berlin…

-Myself, Ronald and his brother Robert are perched on stools in Kapelle, a lovely, well-lit café on Mitte’s Zionskirchplatz.
+Myself, Ronald and his brother Robert are perched on stools in a café on Mitte’s Zionskirchplatz.
 It’s around two in the afternoon on a weekday, and the vibe is mellow, a few people reading newspapers or chatting across the venue’s wooden tables.
-We sit and talk and stare out of the big windows.
-I remember hearing that Kapelle used to be a meeting point for the local resistance during the war.
 Robert sips a coffee (black, no sugar), his brother pulls slowly on a beer.
 As well as similar facial features, they both sport the same lank hair and relaxed, unpretentious air of archetypal echte (real) Berliners.

 I’ve met them before, the Lippoks, along with fellow band member Stefan Schneider (based in Düsseldorf) for an interview in their Kreuzberg studio, back in 1999.
 The trio had formed To Rococo Rot (a cunningly palindromic name, in case you hadn’t noticed) in 1995 and already achieved acclaim for their 1997 album Veiculo.
 They were about to release a new record, The Amateur View, which would transpire to be a landmark release for them, underlining the uniqueness of their lolloping, melodic Krautrock-meets-Post-Rock-meets-Brian-Eno sound.

 A typically unhurried Berlin attitude, fully in keeping with the peaceful Platz outside.
 Dominated by an eponymous and striking 130 year old church, this square is where the brothers were raised.
-In fact Ronald still lives in the family house they grew up in, just a few doors along from Kapelle.
-‘Our grandparents told us lots of fun stories about how this area was back in the day,’ he recalls.
-‘There was a memorable story about a one-legged prostitute that lived in our block.
+In fact Ronald still lives in the family house they grew up in, just a few doors along from our cafe.
+“Our grandparents told us lots of fun stories about how this area was back in the day,” he recalls.
+“There was a memorable story about a one-legged prostitute that lived in our block.
 She didn’t work for money but for things like coffee and stockings.
 She had a heart of gold, it was said.
 She took care of our father from time to time when he was ill.
 Slightly weirder were these two sisters that used to walk around with an axe.
-I don’t think they ever hurt anybody but they sounded pretty spooky…’
+I don’t think they ever hurt anybody but they sounded pretty spooky…”

 Before the wall came down, and before they made their name as acousto-electronica artists, Robert and Ronald were in punk bands.
 It’s no secret that being a musician in the former East wasn’t easy.
 It involved playing in front of a committee who would judge your band name, sound and lyrics and decide if you could have a license for public performances.